janat-t/bootcamp-discord-bot/README.md

 # Discord Manager Bot

-Discord bot that will take care of your team meating schedule on Discord for you!
+Discord bot that will take care of your team meeting schedule on Discord for you!

 ## Implemented Commands